mrexclamationmark/Windows-Configuration/README.md

 Note that some security programs are removed (windows defender), usually the best antivirus is common sense "insert year".

+It is best to use these scripts after you installed all drivers, software and done all your configuration/setup needs in the windows control panels.

 **Testing:**

 These files were tested under stock Windows 10 21H2.